avx99/db-migrator-starter/README.md

 The db-migrator-starter App is a Spring Boot application that explain how to use db-migrator.

-This app uses a Gradle build system, and it is configurable using the `application.yaml` file, which contains details about the databases and other system parameters.
+This app uses a maven build system, and it is configurable using the `application.yaml` file, which contains details about the databases and other system parameters.

 ## Prerequisites